-The branch leads NCEH efforts in preparing for and responding to environmental health emergencies including chemical, radiological and natural disasters, provides technical expertise and communication for radiation-related topics, oversees health and safety for the U.S. chemical weapons elimination program, and assists state, territorial, local, and tribal public health partners with reducing the negative consequences of environmental public health threats and emergencies.
+Research Project: The branch leads NCEH efforts in preparing for and responding to environmental health emergencies including chemical, radiological and natural disasters; provides technical expertise and communication for radiation-related topics; oversees health and safety for the U.S. chemical weapons elimination program; and assists state, territorial, local, and tribal public health partners with reducing the negative consequences of environmental public health threats and emergencies.

-Research Project: The fellow will learn how to apply health communications and public health skills to plan, develop, implement, and evaluate health education and health communication projects.
-The individual will collaborate with branch communications staff and scientists as well as division, center, and agency communication employees, and may have the opportunity to be involved in the following activities:
+The fellow will apply health communications and public health skills to assist with planning, developing, implementing, and evaluating health education and health communication projects.
+The individual will collaborate with branch communications staff and scientists as well as division, center, and agency communication employees.
+The fellow may have the opportunity to be involved in the following activities:

-- Gain experience in writing and editing for public health programs: Drafting content for division web features, social media, and digital press kits as directed by branch communication team lead. - Learn communications analysis: Analyzing and reviewing content on branch and division web sites.
+- Writing and editing: Drafting content for division web features, social media, and digital press kits as directed by branch communication team lead. - Communications analysis: Analyzing and reviewing content on branch and division web sites.
 Identifying outdated, duplicative, or inconsistent content and making recommendations for change.
-Supporting branch and division communicators and scientists in updating and developing new content and implementing a strategy to best share information. - Gain knowledge about public health communication planning: Assisting team lead and branch chief in developing communication plans based on sound communication science and theory. - Learn Team organization: Maintaining project tracking system, monitoring media inquiries, and entering cleared key messages into key message bank.
+Supporting branch and division communicators and scientists in updating and developing new content and implementing a strategy to best share information. - Communication planning: Assisting section chief and branch chief in developing communication plans based on sound communication science and theory. - Team organization: Maintaining project tracking system, monitoring media inquiries, and entering cleared key messages into key message bank.

-Learning Objectives: he fellow will learn principles of health communication science and practice that will be useful in positions involving communication of sensitive health topics to the public.
-He/she will also learn principles of environmental public health and risk communication, and information analysis and architecture.
+Learning Objectives: The fellow will learn principles of health communication science and practice that will be useful in positions involving communication of sensitive health topics to the public.
+He/she will also learn principles of environmental health and risk communication, and information analysis and architecture.

-Mentor(s): The mentor for this opportunity is Carol McCurley (cmo3@cdc.gov).
+Mentor(s): The mentor for this opportunity is Terry Tincher (BRP8@cdc.gov).
 If you have questions about the nature of the research please contact the mentor(s).